benchopt/benchopt/doc/advanced.rst

 --------------------------------------

 ``benchopt`` also allows easily running the benchmark in parallel on a SLURM cluster.
+To install the necessary dependencies, please run:

+.. prompt:: bash $

+    pip install benchopt[slurm]

+    # Or for dev install
+    pip install -e .[slurm]

+Note that for some clusters with shared python installation, it is necessary to call ``pip install --user`` to install the packages in the user space and not in the the system one.

 Using the ``--slurm`` option for ``benchopt run``, one can pass a config file used to setup the SLURM jobs.
 This file is a YAML file that can contain any key to be passed to ``submitit.Executor.update_parameters``.
 Hereafter is an example of such config file:

 .. code-block:: yaml